CSB-KaracaLab/BINDKIN/README.md

 - For each mutant complex, there has to be a wild type complex, containing the same protein and the ligand.

-- The wild type and mutant complexes should be determined in the same study (i.e. they should come from the same paper).
+- The wild type and mutant complexes should be determined in the same study (i.e. they should come from the same research paper).

-- For each complex, there has to be experimentally determined binding affinity available in the form of IC50, Kd, or Ki together with a related research paper.
+- For each complex, there has to be an experimentally determined binding affinity available in the form of IC50, Kd, or Ki.

 - The ligand has to be a reversible (non-covalent) ligand.